300-276-Great Vocals

 Writer/Composer: Jim Croce (1972)

-This phenomenal Folk classic, included within the Pop / Rock / Blues genres, is a masterpiece of phrasing, pitch, and melancholy pathos.
+This phenomenal Folk classic, many times included within the Pop / Rock and Blues genres, is a masterpiece of phrasing, pitch, and melancholy pathos.
 What an artist!
-Before his tragic death at 30 years of age, he earned the respect of his peers in the 1970s as an American singer/songwriter and above all, a storyteller.
+Before his tragic death at 30 years of age, he earned the respect of his peers in the 1970s as one of an America’s premier singer / songwriters, and above all, a storyteller.
 Check this out—a broken-hearted man tries to place a call on from an old-time payphone.
 “There’s something in my eyes, / You know it happens every time. / I think about the love that I thought would save me.”
-His wonderfully unique vocal style was immediately recognized, and he touched the heart with his inspiring melodies…Splendid Desolation!
+His wonderfully unique, baritone vocal style was immediately recognized, and he touched the heart with his inspiring melodies and splendid guitar playing…Splendid Desolation!

 297. UNFORGETTABLE (1991)